skip to Main Content

 Conclusion

-In this lesson, we presented Change Data Capture (CDC) as a key component for synchronizing data across various platforms, crucial for maintaining real-time data consistency in event-driven systems:
+This lesson presented the Change Data Capture (CDC) pattern, a powerful strategy for synchronizing data across multiple databases crucial for maintaining real-time data consistency in event-driven systems.

 🔗 Check out the code on GitHub [1] and support us with a ⭐️